Ramkumar1122/Analyzing-Netflix-Content-A-Tableau-Exploration/README.md

 - [Insights](#insights)
 - [Contribution](#contribution)

-## Project Overview
+  ## Introduction

-This project aims to provide an in-depth analysis of Netflix content leveraging the visualization capabilities of Tableau.
-By exploring various dimensions such as genres, release years, ratings, and more, we seek to uncover trends and insights that shed light on the diverse landscape of Netflix offerings.
+Welcome to the "Analyzing Netflix Content: A Tableau Exploration" project!
+In this repository, you'll find an exploration of Netflix content using Tableau to uncover insights, trends, and patterns within the vast array of shows and movies available on the platform.

 ## Data Sources